regen-network/testnets/kontraua/challenges/phase-3-1/README.md

 ## How to SKIP UPGRADE

 Upgrade module has a handy SKIP UPGRADE option.
 You can skip any known upgrade with its HEIGHT.
+It can be done anytime after the upgrade proposal goes through, even after the binary panics with UPGRADE NEEDED message.

 Here is the general SKIP UPGRADE usage
 ```sh